Creating a Modern Pop Song From Scratch Using Kits AI

 With my top selections ready, I hit the “Continue” button, followed by the “Convert” button, and in a few short moments, my lead vocal was transformed into five different singers.
 I then repeated these steps but with female vocalists for my chorus.

 After importing my Kits vocal tracks back into my DAW, I soon discovered that using a combination of singers for my double-tracked vocals provided increased depth and character.
-My final selections included a combination of both Kits Voices and Verified Voices.
+My final selections included a combination of both Kits Voices and Community Voices.

 Conclusion